 Fund Administrator: The Nature Conservancy, a District of Columbia nonprofit corporation with a local office in Brunswick, Maine (TNC).

-Cooperating Entity: \\\\\\, a non-profit corporation organized and existing under the laws of the State of Maine (Cooperating Entity).
-Project Name and Location: \\\\ in the Town of \\\\\, \\\ County, Maine (Project).
-Premises Covered by this Agreement: Certain property located at \\\\\\ in \\\\\, Maine, containing acres, more or less, and shown on the map attached as Exhibit B (Premises).
+Cooperating Entity: , a non-profit corporation organized and existing under the laws of the State of Maine (Cooperating Entity).
+Project Name and Location: in the Town of , County, Maine (Project).
+Premises Covered by this Agreement: Certain property located at in , Maine, containing acres, more or less, and shown on the map attached as Exhibit B (Premises).
 Description of Project: Project Cost: Management and Use of Premises: No later than , the Cooperating Entity shall submit to TNC, for review and approval by TNC, DEP and the Corps, a long-term Management Plan for the Premises that includes a detailed description of long-term management needs, the annual cost estimates to address them, and a funding mechanism to meet those needs.
-The approved Management Plan, as it may be amended from time to time by Agreement of the Cooperating Entity, TNC, DEP and the Corps, shall be kept on file in the offices of TNC.
-All use of the Premises shall be in accordance with the Management Plan.
-Without limiting the generality of the foregoing, the Cooperating Entity agrees that [proposed active property uses] shall be conducted in such a manner as to avoid any disturbance to wetland habitat and buffers or habitat for sensitive species.
-Term of Monitoring Obligations (for projects with restoration or enhancement activities): The term of the Cooperating Entity's monitoring obligations, as more particularly described in General Provisions Section H, shall commence on the effective date of this Agreement and terminate six years following the completion of all restoration or enhancement activities set forth in the Work Plan, described below (the "Monitoring Term").
+The approved long-term Management Plan, as it may be amended from time to time by Agreement of the Cooperating Entity, TNC, DEP and the Corps, shall be kept on file in the offices of TNC.
+All use of the Premises shall be in accordance with the long-term Management Plan.
+Without limiting the generality of the foregoing, the Cooperating Entity agrees that [proposed active property uses | shall be conducted in such a manner as to avoid and/or minimize any disturbance to wetland habitat and buffers or habitat for sensitive species.
 Work Plan (for projects with restoration or enhancement activities): No later than , the Cooperating Entity shall submit to TNC, for review and approval by TNC, DEP and the Corps, a detailed restoration and enhancement Work Plan, which includes a monitoring plan, following guidelines to be provided by TNC (based on the Corps' Mitigation Guidance document).
 Upon such approval, the Cooperating Entity shall fully implement such plan.
-Expiration of Funding Commitment: TNC's obligation to pay the MNRCP Contribution to
+Term of Monitoring Obligations (for projects with restoration or enhancement activities): The term of the Cooperating Entity's monitoring obligations, as more particularly described in General Provisions Section H, shall commence on the effective date of this Agreement and terminate, upon approval from DEP and the Corps, five years following the completion of all restoration or enhancement activities set forth in the Work Plan, described below (the